Jesser1971/Home/accepted/2024/NuGet-Audit-for-PackageDownload.md

 The following technical components will support the proposal's functionality:

-1. **New Attribute for SDK-Specific PackageDownloads:** A new attribute, named `IsImplicitlyDefined="true"`, will be added to <PackageDownload> entries within the SDK.
+1. **New Attribute for SDK-Specific PackageDownloads:** A new attribute, named `AddedBy="dotnetsdk"`, will be added to <PackageDownload> entries within the SDK.
  This will also be done in project-system to make sure VS nominations are working in a similar manner.
  Add the property [here](https://github.com/dotnet/project-system/blob/9f35656ad68aa1352d7b6b0fd01784f7aefe1005/src/Microsoft.VisualStudio.ProjectSystem.Managed/ProjectSystem/Rules/CollectedPackageDownload.xaml#L3) for project-system.

-1. **NuGet Audit Update to Handle Attribute:** NuGet Audit will be modified to recognize the new attribute and exclude SDK-flagged PackageDownloads from security alerts.
+1. **NuGet Audit Update to Handle Attribute:** NuGet Audit will be modified to recognize the new attribute and clarify SDK-flagged PackageDownloads in security alerts.
-This update ensures that only relevant <PackageDownload> packages, added directly by the user, are scanned for vulnerabilities, allowing users to remain informed without SDK-related alerts.
+This update ensures that all <PackageDownload> packages are scanned for vulnerabilities, allowing users to remain informed.

 ## Drawbacks